 16.1 – The follies of DCF Analysis

-In this concluding chapter, we will discuss a few important topics that could significantly impact the way you make your investment decisions.
-In the previous chapter, we learnt about the intrinsic value calculation using the Discounted Cash Flow (DCF) analysis.
-The DCF method is probably one of the most reliable methods available to evaluate the intrinsic value of a company’s stock.
+In this concluding chapter, we will discuss a few important topics that could significantly impact how you make your investment decisions.
+We learned about the intrinsic value calculation using the Discounted Cash Flow (DCF) analysis in the previous chapter.
+The DCF method is probably one of the most reliable methods available to evaluate a company’s stock’s intrinsic value.
 However, the DCF method has its fair share of drawbacks which you need to be aware of.
 The DCF model is only as good as the assumptions which are fed to it.
 If the assumptions used are incorrect, the fair value and stock price computation could be skewed.

 - DCF requires us to forecast – To begin with, the DCF model requires us to predict the future cash flow and the business cycles.
-This is a challenge, let alone for a fundamental analyst but also for the top management of the company
+This is a challenge, let alone for a fundamental analyst and the top management of the company.

-- Highly sensitive to the Terminal Growth rate – The DCF model is highly sensitive to the terminal growth rate.
-A small change in the terminal growth rate would lead to a large difference in the final output i.e. the per share value.
-For instance in the ARBL case, we have assumed 3.5% as the terminal growth rate.
-At 3.5%, the share price is Rs.368/- but if we change this to 4.0% (an increase of 50 basis points) the share price would change to Rs.394/-
+- Highly sensitive to the Terminal Growth rate – The DCF model is susceptible to the terminal growth rate.
+A small change in the terminal growth rate would lead to a large difference in the final output, i.e. the per-share value.
+For instance, in the ARBL case, we have assumed 3.5% as the terminal growth rate.
+At 3.5%, the share price is Rs.368/- but if we change this to 4.0% (an increase of 50 basis points), the share price will change to Rs.394/-

 - Constant Updates – Once the model is built, the analyst needs to constantly modify and align the model with new data (quarterly and yearly data) that comes in.
-Both the inputs and the assumptions of the DCF model needs to be updated on a regular basis.
+Both the inputs and the assumptions of the DCF model needs to be updated regularly.

-Also, the DCF model may make you miss out on unusual opportunities as the model are based on certain rigid parameters.
+The DCF model may also make you miss out on unusual opportunities as the model is based on certain rigid parameters.

 Having stated the above, the only way to overcome the drawbacks of the DCF Model is by being as conservative as possible while making the assumptions.
 Some guidelines for the conservative assumptions are –

-- Number of years – This is a bit tricky, while longer the duration, the better it is.
-At the same time longer the duration, there would be more room for errors.
+- Some years – This is a bit tricky, while longer the duration, the better it is.
+At the same time, longer the duration, there would be more room for errors.
 I generally prefer to use a 10 year 2 stage DCF approach

-- Terminal Growth Rate – As I had mentioned earlier, the DCF model is highly sensitive to the terminal growth rate.
-Simple thumb rule here – keep it as low as possible.
+- Terminal Growth Rate – As I mentioned earlier, the DCF model is susceptible to terminal growth.
+The simple thumb rule here – keep it as low as possible.
 I personally prefer to keep it around 4% and never beyond it.

 16.2 – Margin of Safety

-Now, despite making some conservative assumptions things could still go wrong.
+Now, despite making some conservative assumptions, things could still go wrong.
 How do you insulate yourself against that?
 This is where the concept of ‘Margin of Safety’ would arrive.
 The margin of safety thought process was popularized by Benjamin Graham in his seminal book titled “Intelligent Investor”.
-The ‘margin of safety’ simply suggests that an investor should buy stocks only when it is available at a discount to the estimated intrinsic value calculation.
-Following the Margin of Safety does not imply successful investments, but would provide a buffer for errors in calculation.
+The ‘margin of safety’ suggests that an investor should buy stocks only when available at a discount to the estimated intrinsic value calculation.
+Following the Margin of Safety does not imply successful investments but would provide a buffer for calculation errors.

 Here is how I exercise the ‘Margin of Safety’ principle in my own investment practice.
-Consider the case of Amara Raja Batteries Limited; the intrinsic value estimate was around Rs.368/- per share.
-Further we applied a 10% modeling error to create the intrinsic value band.
+Consider Amara Raja Batteries Limited; the intrinsic value estimate was around Rs.368/- per share.
+Further, we applied a 10% modelling error to create the intrinsic value band.
 The lower intrinsic value estimate was Rs.331/-.
-At Rs.331/- we are factoring in modeling errors.
-The Margin of Safety advocates us to further discount the intrinsic value.
+At Rs.331/- we are factoring in modelling errors.
+The Margin of Safety advocates us to discount the intrinsic value further.
 I usually like to discount the intrinsic value by another 30% at least.

 But why should we discount it further?
-Aren’t we being extra conservative you may ask?
-Well, yes, but this is the only way you can insulate yourself from the bad assumptions and bad luck.
+Aren’t we extra conservative, you may ask?
+Yes, but this is the only way you can insulate yourself from the bad assumptions and bad luck.
 Think about it, given all the fundamentals, if a stock looks attractive at Rs.100, then at Rs.70, you can be certain it is indeed a good bet!
-This is in fact what the savvy value investors always practice.
+This is, in fact, what the savvy value investors always practice.

 Going back to the case of ARBL –